kenchangh/light.js/README.md

 Introduction <a name='intro'></a>
 ------------
 Fast.
 Blazing fast.
-Light is a speedy client-side server.
+Light.js is a speedy client-side server.
 It is to reduce any interactions with the server.
 And run everything on the client's side.
 Yes, even a database and a "server" that serves up views.

 Light operates mainly on HTML5's local storage and pushState, both which are pretty new features.